 SuperSockets provides a fast and transparent way for any networked applications to dramatically improve performance.
 In combination with Dolphin Express hardware, application implemented with a sockets interface can take advantage of extremely low latency and high bandwidth.
-SuperSockets is a Berkeley API compliant sockets interface that allows low overhead TCP/UDP/IP sockets to use Dolphin Express hardware.
+SuperSockets is a Berkeley API compliant sockets interface that allows low overhead TCP/UDP/IP sockets to use Dolphin Express hardware with absolutely no modifications.

 This page describes the Linux version.
 Consult these pages for SuperSockets on Windows.

 The software is highly optimized to reduce system load (e.g. system interrupts) and uses both PIO and RDMA operations to implement most efficient transfers for all message sizes.

 The major benefits are plug and play, high bandwidth, high availability, and much lower socket latency than network technologies like 10G Ethernet, 1G Ethernet, Infiniband and Myrinet.
 Dolphin SuperSockets uses Dolphin Express Hardware remote memory access to implement a fast and reliable connection.

 - All applications will benefit from Dolphin Express without modification